marcinczelej/NLP/machine translation projects/Seq2SeqAttention/README.md

 ### Encoder

+Encoder part is the same as in vanillia Seq2Seq model, with only one difference: output data.
-Encoder part is straightforward and is build from Embedding layer  + LSTM layers that returns hidden states/ last state.
+Encoder part is straightforward and is build from Embedding layer  + LSTM layers that **returns all hidden states**.
 Those info are then passed to decoder as input, with decoder Desired translation input.
 As for encoder input, we get hidden states + input sequence we want to encode.

-Let first forcus on structure of encoder, on what we need and what shapes w will have during each step of encoding process (generally for me, writing shapes can help to understand what`s going on inside and check if implementation is good or not)
+Let first forcus on structure of encoder, on what we need and what shapes it will have during each step of encoding process (generally for me, writing shapes can help to understand what`s going on inside and check if implementation is good or not)

 ![Seq2Seq Encoder shapes](../imgs/Seq2Seq/Encoder_shapes.jpg)